 Besides my love for The Work of Byron Katie, which is my primary tool, I also enjoy studying and applying other modalities of belief work as well as positively oriented, empowering psychological and metaphysical concepts, such as the Seth Material/Jane Roberts and Bashar/Darryl Anka.

 I have a deep affinity with animals and plants and the natural world.
-I enjoy being in nature, and I love gardening.
+I enjoy being in nature, and I love gardening and permaculture.

-Over the past few years since becoming a parent, I have been researching and exploring effortless, playful and effective ways of learning, in particular the learning that happens naturally as we simply follow our spontaneous curiosity, playful impulses, interests and passions.
-I am a homeschooling parent.
+Over the past few years since becoming a parent and spending lots of time with my children, I have been learning a lot about fun, playful and effective ways of learning, in particular the learning that happens naturally as we simply follow our spontaneous curiosity, playful impulses, interests and passions.

 I grew up in Germany, lived in New Zealand for three years as a young adult, and moved to the Netherlands to live with my partner in 2006.